Distance: 27.9 km – Elevation +200 m -130 m

-I rested well after the long day yesterday and I was in no hurry to leave Chalons – I had a place to stay tonight and around 21 kilometres to walk.
+I rested well after the long day yesterday and I was in no hurry to leave Chalons – I had a place to stay tonight and around 21 kilometers to walk.

-I took the opportunity to explore the town, first visiting the Eglise Notre -Dame en Vaux – an historic monument built around 1200 AD – it is also a World Heritage site
+I took the opportunity to explore the town, first visiting the Eglise Notre -Dame en Vaux – a historic monument built around 1200 AD – it is also a World Heritage site

-The World Heritage listing is in accordance to its relationship to the pilgrimage to St.Jacques de Compostela.
-I am still on the route where the Compostela and Via Francigena pilgrim paths join and the question I am frequently asked ” Compostella ” suggests the route to Santiago is better known than that to Rome.
+The World Heritage listing is in accordance with its relationship to the pilgrimage to St.Jacques de Compostela.
+I am still on the route where the Compostela and Via Francigena pilgrim paths join and the question I am frequently asked ” Compostella ?” suggests the route to Santiago is better known than that to Rome.